 Constipation can result from an abnormality in the ions involved in contraction and relaxation of intestinal muscle.
 Damage to nerves that stimulate intestinal muscle contraction can lead to constipation.
 Decreased water intake and a low fiber diet increase the likelihood for constipation.
-Constipation in an elderly male raises concern for colon cancer.
+Constipation in an older adult who's assigned male at birth (AMAB) raises concern for colon cancer.

 Complications of Constipation